141 Meditation Benefits FAQ Testimonials Order Now Contact Health & Body Brain Power Mind Power Happiness Mental Health Login

 "I'm Bored": The Default Mode Network (DMN) & The Posterior Cingulate Cortex (PCC)

-Rounding up the monkey troop starts with their master, an area near our brain's midline called the "Posterior Cingulate Cortex (PCC)."
+Rounding up the mind monkey troop starts with their master, an area near our brain's midline called the "Posterior Cingulate Cortex (PCC)."
 Think Jane Goodall.

 As the brain region directly linked to our "I'm bored let's play with my phone" Default Mode Network (DMN), strengthening this chunk of our noggin is the secret to making our mind monkeys docile, gentle, and submissive.